 - 1.2.1 The CIPFA 2021 Prudential and Treasury Management Codes require all local authorities to prepare a capital strategy report which will provide the following: - a high-level long term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services - an overview of how the associated risk is managed - the implications for future financial sustainability - 1.2.2 The aim of this capital strategy is to ensure that all elected Members on the full council fully understand the overall long-term policy objectives and resulting capital strategy requirements, governance procedures and risk appetite. - 1.2.3 This capital strategy is reported separately from the Treasury Management Strategy Statement; non-treasury investments will be reported through the former.
 This ensures the separation of the core treasury function under security, liquidity and yield principles, and the policy and commercialism investments usually driven by expenditure on an asset.
-The capital strategy will show: - The corporate governance arrangements for these types of activities; - Any service objectives relating to the investments; - The expected income, costs and resulting contribution; - The debt related to the activity and the associated interest costs; - The payback period (MRP policy Minimum Revenue Provision); - For non-loan type investments, the cost against the current market value; - The risks associated with each activity. - 1.2.4 Where a physical asset is being bought, details of market research, advisers used, (and their monitoring), ongoing costs and investment requirements and any credit information will be disclosed, including the ability to sell the asset and realise the investment cash. - 1.2.5 The Capital Strategy sets out details of the Council's Investment Strategy, which included multiple objectives: (a) to support regeneration and the economic activity of the Borough, the LEP area and the South West Peninsula (in that priority order) (b) to enhance economic benefit (c) to grow business rate income (d) to assist with the financial sustainability of the Council as an ancillary benefit and (e) to help continue deliver and/or improve frontline services in keeping with its adopted strategy and objectives.

-- 1.2.6 The Council has approved a Regeneration and Investment Strategy (Minute Reference CM72, Council 5th April 2022).
-PWLB borrowing is permitted for the four categories of regeneration, service delivery, housing and refinancing. - 1.2.7 If any non-treasury investment sustains a loss during the final accounts and audit process, the strategy and revenue implications will be reported through the same procedure as the capital strategy. - 1.2.8 To demonstrate the proportionality between the treasury operations and the non-treasury operation, high-level comparators are shown throughout this report.
+The capital strategy will show: - The corporate governance arrangements for these types of activities; - Any service objectives relating to the investments; - The expected income, costs and resulting contribution; - The debt related to the activity and the associated interest costs; - The payback period (MRP policy Minimum Revenue Provision); - For non-loan type investments, the cost against the current market value; - The risks associated with each activity. - 1.2.4 Where a physical asset is being bought, details of market research, advisers used, (and their monitoring), ongoing costs and investment requirements and any credit information will be disclosed, including the ability to sell the asset and realise the investment cash. - 1.2.5 The Council has approved a Regeneration and Investment Strategy (Minute Reference CM72, Council 5th April 2022).
+PWLB borrowing is permitted for the four categories of regeneration, service delivery, housing and refinancing. - 1.2.6 If any non-treasury investment sustains a loss during the final accounts and audit process, the strategy and revenue implications will be reported through the same procedure as the capital strategy. - 1.2.7 To demonstrate the proportionality between the treasury operations and the non-treasury operation, high-level comparators are shown throughout this report.